Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Resolve dependencies

-When it comes to resolving dependencies, you need to know the key with which it is registered, then call resolve.
+When resolving dependencies, you must know the registered key, then call resolve.

 var service = dependency.resolve("MyServiceClass");